-UPDATE 1-Euro zone bond yields drop as EU approves Italian banking rescue
+UPDATE 2-Italian bond yields drop as EU approves bank rescue

 The Italian banking system is choked by a high level of bad loans and the prospect of some relief was enough for investors to buy up Italian bonds despite the additional borrowing such a rescue entails.

-"Negative consequences for the Italian state will be offset by the positive consequences for Italian government bonds in terms of reducing the already high uncertainty surrounding this issue," said BBVA strategist Jaime Costero Denche.
+"Negative consequences for the Italian state will be offset by the positive consequences for Italian government bonds in terms of reducing the already high uncertainty surrounding this issue," BBVA strategist Jaime Costero Denche said.

 Indeed, after an initial spike in early trade, Italian government bonds were among the best performers on the day by noon.

-The yield on 10-year Italian debt dropped 3 basis points to 1.88 percent, while most other euro zone government bond yields were lower 1-2 bps.
+The yield on 10-year Italian debt dropped as much as 4 basis points to 1.87 percent, before edging back up to 1.90 percent as European trading drew to a close.

-"There is the danger that other banks need state support, but I think there's more clarity now that there is a solution for the banking sector," said ING strategist Martin van Vliet.
+"There is the danger that other banks need state support, but I think there's more clarity now that there is a solution for the banking sector," ING strategist Martin van Vliet said.

 Italy's bond yield spread over Germany see-sawed from 168 bps in early trade to 164 bps by midday.